lucee/lucee-docs/docs/03.reference/01.functions/structnew/function.md

 - a normal structure ``` { "key": value }; ```
 - a linked/ordered structure use ``` [ "key": value ]; ```

-To preserve the case of the struct key, use a quoted value for the key, otherwise it will be converted to uppercase.
+To preserve the case of the struct key, use a quoted value for the key, otherwise, it will be converted to uppercase.